ligato/docs/docs/user-guide/agentctl.md

 ### Generate

-Use this command to generate a configuration sample for a model.
+Use this command to generate a model configuration sample.

 ```